Junicornnn/SF_code_share/README.md

 # SF_code_share
 This is the repo for the Manchester Star Formation group to share useful scripts for analysis and other quality of life features.
 When submitting scrips please try to follow the rules below:
-- Have a clear and explicit title
+- Have a clear and explicit file name
 - Have a paragraph describing what the code is doing, the context where it should be used, what data format it expects and any important relevant information
 - Clean up the code and remove any unnecesary parts
 - Have precise doc strings and comments throught the code